OPS-E2E-PPE/Advertising-docs/Advertising/bingads-12/guides/account-hierarchy-permissions.md

 |789|890|Customer C - Account A|456|

 ## <a name="account-hierarchy"></a>Account Hierarchy
-- direct advertiser model via ad accounts under one customer
-- agency model via account and customer links
-- Aggregator model via signupcustomer

 Search advertising businesses typically align with one or more of the following account management models.
 - A direct advertiser builds a Bing Ads API application for its own advertising campaigns and is billed directly by Microsoft for valid ad clicks.
 - A tool provider builds a Bing Ads API application for other companies to manage their advertising campaigns, and is not billed by Microsoft.
 The advertiser user owns the accounts, is billed directly by Microsoft for valid ad clicks, and may pay a fee to the tool provider.
 - An agency builds a Bing Ads API application for their company to manage the campaigns of their advertising clients.
 The client of the agency owns the accounts, is billed directly by Microsoft for valid ad clicks, and may pay a fee to the agency.
 - A reseller builds a Bing Ads API application to manage the campaigns of their advertising clients, and is billed directly by Microsoft for valid live clicks.
 The advertiser does not sign up for Microsoft Advertising credentials, and may pay a fee to the reseller.

+Regardless of the business model, the initial sign up and [user role](#user-roles) provisioning is more or less the same.
+The sections below discuss additional steps needed to setup [agency](#agency-hierarchy) and [aggregator](#aggregator-hierarchy) hierarchies.

 ### <a name="agency-hierarchy"></a>Agency Hierarchy
 An agency builds a Bing Ads API application for their company to manage the campaigns of their advertising clients.
-Agencies may manage some or all aspects of an advertiser account.
-When sending the invitation to manage a client account, the agency may specify whether the client or agency is responsible for billing.
+Client links enable an agency to manage some or all aspects of an advertiser account.
+The client link request can limit the scope to individual client ad accounts or all accounts under the customer.

+> [!NOTE]
+> Only a user with Super Admin or Standard credentials can add, update, and search for client links to ad accounts.
+Only a user with Super Admin credentials can add, update, and search for client links to customers.
+>
+> Client links from customer to customer are only available in Bing Ads API version 13 for pilot customers where [GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns feature identifier 449.

+There is no set limit to the amount of client accounts that can be linked to an agency.
 For more information about becoming an agency, see the help article [Managing your clients as an agency on Microsoft Advertising](https://help.ads.microsoft.com/#apex/3/en/52083/3) or [Resources for agency partners](https://about.ads.microsoft.com/en-us/resources/agency-hub).

-> [!NOTE]
-> The client account must be set up for post-pay billing.
-Prepaid accounts are not supported for management by agencies.

-Only an agency Super Admin can add, update, and search for client links.
-Linking enables any agency Super Admin to access the specified client account.
-If the client has multiple accounts, then a client link invitation must be sent for each client account.
-The Super Admin may also determine which individual accounts the Advertiser Campaign Manager and Viewer users can access.
-In the figure above **User A** has access to account A1, and **User B** has access to accounts A2, B1, and B2.
-For more information, see [User Roles](#user-roles) technical guide.

-#### <a name="clientlink"></a>Link to Client Accounts
+#### <a name="clientlink"></a>Setup the Hierarchy

-To manage client accounts, a Super Admin user of the agency must send an invitation to the client, which must then be accepted by a Super Admin user of the client.
+To setup a hierarchy to manage client accounts, the agency must send an invitation to the client, which must then be accepted by an authorized user in the client customer.
 To determine whether a link already exists, call the [SearchClientLinks](../customer-management-service/searchclientlinks.md) operation and check the Status element of any returned [ClientLink](../customer-management-service/clientlink.md).
-For a list of possible status values, see [ClientLinkStatus value set](../customer-management-service/clientlinkstatus.md).
 To search by individual account, set the predicate field to ClientAccountId and set the predicate value to the account identifier that you want to find.
-There is no set limit to the amount of client accounts that can be linked to an agency.

-If a link exists with status either Active, LinkAccepted, LinkInProgress, LinkPending, UnlinkInProgress, or UnlinkPending, the agency may not initiate a duplicate client link.
+If a link exists with status either Active, LinkAccepted, LinkInProgress, LinkPending, UnlinkInProgress, or UnlinkPending, the agency cannot initiate a duplicate client link.

-If a client link to the specified account does not yet exist, or if the lifecycle of an existing link had ended with status of Expired, LinkCanceled, LinkDeclined, LinkFailed, or Inactive, then the agency may initiate a new client link invitation by calling the [AddClientLinks](../customer-management-service/addclientlinks.md) operation.
+If a client link to the specified account does not yet exist, or if the lifecycle of an existing link had ended with status of Expired, LinkCanceled, LinkDeclined, LinkFailed, or Inactive, then the agency can initiate a new client link invitation by calling the [AddClientLinks](../customer-management-service/addclientlinks.md) operation.
 The service transitions client link status to LinkPending immediately.

 > [!IMPORTANT]
-> The agency may specify whether the client or agency is responsible for billing by setting the *IsBillToClient* element in the service request.
-If not otherwise specified, the agency will be billed.
+> For ad account client links, the agency must specify whether the client or agency will be responsible for billing by setting the [IsBillToClient](../customer-management-service/clientlink.md#isbilltoclient) element in the client link request.

-To update a client link, the *TimeStamp* element is required for validation, so you must first call the [SearchClientLinks](../customer-management-service/searchclientlinks.md) operation to get the existing *ClientLink* object.
-Then modify the *Status* element of the returned *ClientLink*, and include the updated *ClientLink* object in a subsequent call to the [UpdateClientLinks](../customer-management-service/updateclientlinks.md) operation.
+To update a client link, its [TimeStamp](../customer-management-service/clientlink.md#timestamp) element is required for validation, so you must first call the [SearchClientLinks](../customer-management-service/searchclientlinks.md) operation to get the existing [ClientLink](../customer-management-service/clientlink.md) object.
+Then modify the [Status](../customer-management-service/clientlink.md#status) element of the returned [ClientLink](../customer-management-service/clientlink.md), and include the updated [ClientLink](../customer-management-service/clientlink.md) object in a subsequent call to the [UpdateClientLinks](../customer-management-service/updateclientlinks.md) operation.

-The client may only use the *UpdateClientLinks* operation to update the status as LinkAccepted or LinkDeclined.

 > [!NOTE]
-> The client may accept or decline through an application built on the Bing Ads API, or through the **Accounts & Billing** tab in the Microsoft Advertising web application.
-In either case the client credentials must be used to accept or decline.
-For more information, see the Microsoft Advertising help article [Managing your clients as an agency on Microsoft Advertising](https://help.ads.microsoft.com/#apex/3/en/52083/3).
+> The client can accept or decline through an application built on the Bing Ads API, or through the **Accounts & Billing** tab in the Microsoft Advertising web application.

+The client can only use the [UpdateClientLinks](../customer-management-service/updateclientlinks.md) operation to update the status as LinkAccepted or LinkDeclined.
-If the client sets the status to LinkDeclined, the client link lifecycle ends.
-You may not update a declined client link, and you must send a new invitation to manage the client account.
-If the client sets the status to LinkAccepted, the status transitions to LinkInProgress.
+- If the client sets the status to LinkDeclined, the client link lifecycle ends.
+You cannot update a declined client link, and you must send a new invitation to manage the client account.
+- If the client sets the status to LinkAccepted, the status transitions to LinkInProgress.
 If the link process succeeds, the service updates the client link status to Active.

-If the link process fails, possibly due to a billing transition error, the service updates the client link status to LinkFailed.
-You may not update a failed client link, and you must send a new invitation to manage the client account.
+If the link cannot be established for example, due to a billing transition error, the service updates the client link status to LinkFailed.
+You cannot update a failed client link, and you must send a new invitation to manage the client account.
 If the client or agency does not take action within 30 days, the service sets the status to LinkExpired and the client link lifecycle ends.
-You may not update an expired client link, and you must send a new invitation to manage the client account.
+You cannot update an expired client link, and you must send a new invitation to manage the client account.

 ![Link to Client](media/client-link-status-flow.png "Link to Client")

-If the client link status is LinkPending, the agency may choose to cancel a prior link request.
-If the client link status is Active, the agency may choose to initiate the unlink process, which would terminate the existing relationship with the client.
+If the client link status is LinkPending, the agency can choose to cancel a prior link request.

+If the client link status is Active, the agency can choose to terminate the existing relationship with the client.
 To initiate the unlink process, the agency sets the client link status to UnlinkRequested and calls the [UpdateClientLinks](../customer-management-service/updateclientlinks.md) operation.
 Updating the status with UnlinkRequested effectively sets the status to UnlinkInProgress.
 The service transitions client link status to UnlinkPending immediately, and then waits for system resources to proceed.
 The state should transition quickly to UnlinkInProgress.

-If the unlink process fails, possibly due to a billing transition error, the client link resumes to Active status.
+If the unlink process fails for example, due to a billing transition error, the client link resumes to Active status.
 If the unlink process succeeds the status will update to Inactive, and the client link lifecycle ends.
-You may not update an inactive client link, and you must send a new invitation to manage the client account.
+You cannot update an inactive client link, and you must send a new invitation to manage the client account.

 ![Unlink from Client](media/client-unlink-status-flow.png "Unlink from Client")

 For code examples that show how to add and update a client link invitation, see [Client Links Code Example](code-example-client-links.md).

 ### <a name="aggregator-hierarchy"></a>Aggregator Hierarchy
 The reseller role is offered to a limited set of partners that offer search-marketing tools and services to a large number of advertisers.
 The reseller role allows partners to programmatically create new customer accounts.
 The reseller is billed by invoice for all advertising costs incurred by their clients.
 The advertiser typically does not sign up for Microsoft Advertising credentials, and may pay a fee to the reseller.